 The cost of nursing home care can quickly erode the value of your estate in your final years.

-Like life insurance, long-term care insurance becomes more costly as you age, and your general health at the time of your purchase will also impact your premiums.
+Like life insurance, long-term care insurance becomes more costly as you age.
+Your general health at the time of your purchase will also impact your premiums.

-“It is almost like prefunding your funeral,” he says.
+“It is almost like pre-funding your funeral,” he says.
 “You go into the funeral director and you are sold a life insurance policy typically for a single payment, sometimes for three payments.
 If the funeral expenses go up, most policies would cover that.
 Then when you die there isn’t out-of-pocket expense for your family.”

-The amount you are paid on this deferred annuity depends how much you’ve invested and the interest rate you receive.
+The amount the insurer pays on this deferred annuity depends on how much you’ve invested and the interest rate you receive.
 The Consumer Federation of American warns that you need to make sure the policy’s long-term interest rate is high enough to be adequate.

 If you choose to purchase long-term care insurance, for example, you may have less money available for providing a legacy to your children through life insurance.
 It often comes down to personal preferences.